Inside: Tips for hosting a baby shower without all the stress.

-Maybe you’re planning your own baby shower.
+Maybe you’re planning your own baby shower (and yes hosting your own baby shower is perfectly fine!).
 Maybe you’ve been put in charge of the festivities by the mom-to-be, and she’s staring at you with lizard eyes as she just waits for you to mess up.

 A baby shower can definitely be a stressful affair.
 However, the good news is that you don’t have to get your head bitten off by Momzilla.
 If you plan things carefully, you can throw a no-mess, no-fuss party that will be fondly remembered by your guests for years to come.
 Here are just a few tips for making it happen!